Hexman07/d-eventos-se-project/README.md

 ## User Authentication
 ** Users can sign up, sign in, and sign out.
- * A demo account is available to try login and test all the Eventlite features
+ * A demo account is available to try login and test all the Deventos features
  * Error messages will be displayed if there is an error signing up or in.
 ![Sign up](https://user-images.githubusercontent.com/31423958/116792773-9e623b00-aa77-11eb-8c57-d427c31f846c.gif)